armbrustlab/global_thaps_clones/README.md

 full repo, including the large files in "data" (plus a copy of each in git's lfs cache -- for a total repo size of about 2.5 Gb).
-If you used either approach to exclude the large files, and later decide you want them, (after installing LFS) do:
+If you used either approach to exclude the large files, and later decide you want them, either download them via the GitHub web interface, or (after installing LFS) do:

     git lfs pull